brandonaaron/jquery-doc-and-win/README.markdown

 Both the `.doc()` and `.win()` methods return the document or window for each matched element.

+This plugin will be best used with jQuery 1.3.3+ which has better support for other windows and documents.

 ## Examples

     $('iframe').doc() // iframe document